 The Sixth Street and Quincy Street intersection is an all-way stop controlled intersection with marked crosswalks on all four street approaches.
-Quincy Street offers shared-lane markings for cyclists.
+Quincy Street offers shared-lane markings for bicyclists.
 All sidewalk approaches are ADA accessible and have truncated domes on the approaches.
-The Rapid Ride Jefferson Route and Coolidge Route travel on Quincy Street and crosses Sixth Street at this intersection.
+RapidRide's Jefferson Route and Coolidge Route travel on Quincy Street and cross Sixth Street at this intersection.